tshepang/blog-movies/content/movies/Seven Psychopaths (2012).rst

 --------------

-`The earlier movie`_, written and directed by the same person, is a superior work of art in many ways, excluding humor.
+`The earlier movie`_, written and directed by the same person, is a superior work of art in many ways, though not as funny.

 .. _Tom Waits: http://en.wikipedia.org/wiki/Tom_Waits
 .. _The earlier movie: http://movies.tshepang.net/in-bruges-2008